Conflict of Interest

 To disclose, follow the link at the top of this screen or go to eCompliance.missouri.edu and create/update an Outside Interest Disclosure Form.
 If additional guidance is needed, please reference the step-by-step guides found here.

 If I have a conflict of interest, who determines what management is needed?

 The Conflict of Interest Committee has been charged by the Chancellor with the responsibility for management of all conflicts of interest on the University of Missouri-Columbia campus.
-The Deputy Chancellor coordinates Committee activities and is considered the campus’ designated official for purposes of compliance with federal regulations.
+The Chancellor’s designee coordinates Committee activities and is considered the campus’ designated official for purposes of conflict of interest compliance with federal regulations.
 The Committee works to assist faculty and staff to appropriately structure their various interests to reduce and eliminate potential risks.
 No two situations are the same.
 Therefore, the Committee works diligently to understand each scenario to find custom solutions that best meet the needs of the parties involved.